Dimension of splines on graphs in the case of degree two and smoothness one in two variables: Planar geometry and the cycle basis matrix for splines

 \begin{proof} Start with a spanning tree $T$ of the graph $G$ with the same labels and directions on the edges as in $G$.
 The dimension of the degree 2 splines associated to $T$ which are zero at $v_0$ is $e_T$.
 Inductively, add an edge $e\in E(G) \setminus E(T)$ to $T$ in such a way that a new bounded face of $G$ is added by adding $e$.
 The dimension of the spline changes by 1 through the new edge $e$ minus the number of linearly independent conditions of the form~\eqref{equation.extended}.
 Since the face cycle basis is complete and independent, the set of linear conditions is captured by $M^{\mathsf{ext}}$.
 This proves the claim of the proposition. \end{proof}

 \begin{example} The rank of $M^{\mathsf{ext}}$ in Example~\ref{example.Mext} is 6 if all $a_i$ are nonzero and distinct.
 Hence $\dim \mathsf{Spl}_2(G,\ell; v_0)=8-6=2$. \end{example}

-\begin{remark} Observe that the rank of the extended cycle basis matrix $M^{\mathsf{ext}}$ only depends on edges that are part of a cycle in the graph.
-Hence we may assume from now on that the graph $G$ does not have any leaves (that is, vertices with at most one edge as the vertex as an endpoint of the edge). \end{remark}
+\begin{remark} If edge $e_c$ is not on any bounded face $F \in \mathcal{F}$ then column $c$ of the cycle basis matrix $M$ contains only zero entries.
+So the rank of the extended cycle basis matrix $M^{\mathsf{ext}}$ only depends on edges that are part of a cycle in the graph.
+Hence we assume from now on that the graph $G$ does not have any leaves (that is, vertices with at most one edge as the vertex as an endpoint of the edge). \end{remark}

 Theorem~\ref{theorem.spline rank} reduces the computation of the dimension of the splines to computing the rank of the extended cycle basis matrix $M^{\mathsf{ext}}$.
 Determining splines as the kernel of the extended cycle basis matrix corresponds to the method of smoothing cofactors introduced by Wang~\cite{CW.1983, Wang.1975} and used by Schumaker~\cite{Schumaker.1979}, Whiteley~\cite{Wh.1991,Wh.1991a}, and Alfeld, Schumaker and Whiteley~\cite{ASW.1993}.